 \section{Brief review of the $\Lambda$CDM model}

 This section briefly presents the restrictions imposed by cosmological symmetry upon tensors on the spacetime manifold and the geometric setup of the $\Lambda$CDM model; for more detail see \cite{weinberg1972gravitation, 10.1093/lambdaCDMtextbook}.
-Even though most of the material of this section is not new, this allow us to clearly fix our notations and to raise an important -- yet rarely emphasized -- problem.
+Even though most of the material of this section is not new, this allows us to clearly fix our notations and to recall an important -- yet rarely emphasized -- problem.